ZAZ Zaporozhets: ZAZ-965A

 The ZAZ-965A was an improvement on the ZAZ-965 and was produced from November 1962 to May 1969.
 In total, 322,106 units of the ZAZ-965 were produced.

 It was powered by a MeMZ-965 rear-mounted, air-cooled OHV 887 cc V4 engine, partially of aluminium design, producing 27 PS.
 From November 1966 some cars were fitted with the slightly more powerful 30 PS MeMZ-965A engine.
 The ZAZ-965's modest engine output has given ground to an urban joke that it was used as a starter motor in Soviet tanks.

 As Soviet drivers were expected to do much of the servicing themselves, and mechanics trained in the servicing of consumer automobiles were in short supply, the engine's 90° V4 layout proved more practical, especially in harsh winter conditions.
 The rearwards centre of gravity of the engine also provided superior traction on steep slopes, though this advantage, which was also continued in later models, came at the expense of the car's infamous lack of cornering stability.

-The ZAZ-965A also had its versions for the disabled (ZAZ-965B, AB, AR), as well as a more luxurious export variant, the ZAZ-965AE Yalta.
+The ZAZ-965A also had its versions for disabled people (ZAZ-965B, AB, AR), as well as a more luxurious export variant, the ZAZ-965AE Yalta.

 Despite the low prestige of those cars, they have shown an unbeaten accessibility and popularity among the people of the Soviet Union, becoming the "car for pensioners and intellectuals".
 They were the cheapest Soviet-made cars.
 Quite a large number of them were produced in variants for disabled people, with modified steering.

 Between November 1966 and May 1969 the ZAZ-965A and its successor, the ZAZ966, were produced concurrently.

 When production of the ZAZ-965 ended, 322,116 had been built.

 The ZAZ-965 also inspired the 1962 prototype NAMI 086, named Sputnik (Fellow Traveller), with a 15 PS 500 cc vee-twin (half an MeMZ-965), electromagnetic clutch and four-speed transmission.
-Fitted with a four-wheel independent suspension and weighing just 520 kg, and intended for use by the disabled, it was never built.
+Fitted with a four-wheel independent suspension and weighing just 520 kg, and intended for use by disabled people, it was never built.

 The ZAZ KD of 1969 was also based on the ZAZ-965, fitted with a glassfibre body, giving it a weight of only 500 kg and a top speed of 75 mph using just 30 PS.
 It was never produced in quantity, either.